rkapl123/CmdLogAddin/docs/README.md

 Default Values are taken from the registry, located in `[HKCU\Software\VB and VBA Program Settings\LogAddin\Settings]`:

-Send message using the local SMTP service pickup directory or port.
-`"cdoSendUsingPickupOrPort"=2`

-Is Authentication required, then need below 5 settings otherwise do not authenticate
+Is Authentication required, then we need below 5 settings, otherwise do not authenticate
 `"cdoAuthentRequired"="False"`

 UserID/Password for SMTP Authentication, if required